-Here’s another one I sorta liked.
+Here’s another one I liked.
 It was impossible getting a good picture of the woman in the mustard yellow jacket by herself, but the trio of subjects in the foreground also somewhat worked out.

 And then this was the same bridge at nightfall.
 Absolutely breathtaking.
 I thought I was watching a Studio Ghibli film in real life.

-For dinner I went to a Thai place that looked totally dingy, but the food was AMAZING.
+For dinner I went to a Thai place that looked dingy, but the food was AMAZING.
 Probably the best Thai meal I’ve ever had in my life.
 I got a veggie yellow curry with rice, and it blew my mind wide open.
 The place is called Thai Bamboo, near the river.

 The next morning I had breakfast at the hotel.
 The buffet selection was decent: bread and croissant, juices, yogurts and fruits, and scrambled eggs.
 I also had some ham just to see what it was like.
 (Spoiler: it was the same as American ham.)
-I ate way too much and ended up skipping lunch as a result.

 After breakfast I went for one last walk along the river.